vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/markdown.md

 ::: warning
 The template syntax characters, for example, the "Mustache" syntax (double curly braces) might be parsed by the syntax highlighter.
 Thus, as the following example, `:no-v-pre` might not work well in some languages.

-If you want to make Vue syntax work in those languages anyway, try to disable the default syntax highlighting and implement your own syntax highlighting in client side.
+To make Vue syntax work in those languages anyway, try to disable the default syntax highlighting and implement your own syntax highlighting in client-side.
 :::

 Input: